History

 T John, Rev. Fr.
 G Koshy Ottaplammottil, Rev. Fr.
 John T Varghese, Rev. Fr.
 Bijoy C P,

-as the vicar of the church.
+vicar of the church.